-Increasingly able to use and remember sequences and patterns of movements which are related to music and rhythm.
+Be increasingly able to use and remember sequences and patterns of movements which are related to music and rhythm.

 Choose the right resources to carry out their own plan.
 Collaborate with others to manage large items.
-Use one-handed tools and equipment, for example, making snips in paper with scissors.
-Use a comfortable grip with good control when holding pens and pencils.

 Personal, Social and Emotional Development